jsgoyette/wanchain-docs/tutorial-crosschain-bitcoin.md

-Outbound transactions (converting the token on Wanchain back to the corresponding native coin) are basically the reverse of inbound transactions, but with one important difference: unlike inbound transactions, outbound transactions require that a locking fee is sent when the lock is made.
-Thus, the lock for outbound transactions requires that you send the token that you would like exchange back to the original asset, as well as a small fee in priced in WAN.
+Outbound transactions (converting the token on Wanchain back to the corresponding native coin) are basically the reverse of inbound transactions, but with one important difference: unlike inbound transactions, outbound transactions require that an outbound fee is sent when the lock is made.
+Thus, the lock process for outbound transactions requires that you not only send the token that you would like exchange back to the original asset, but also a small fee priced in WAN.
 The outbound steps are thus as follows.

-#### Outbound cross-chain transaction steps
+#### Outbound cross-chain transaction general steps
-1. Make a transaction on Wanchain that locks the tokens and that includes the lock fee in WAN.
+1. Make a transaction on Wanchain that locks the tokens and that includes the outbound fee in WAN.
 2. Wait for a followup contract call on the original chain from the Storeman group that confirms the lock.
 3. Make a smart contract call on the original chain to redeem the coin.